Transportation System in Taiwan

 Taxi fares in Taiwan are reasonable, although the ride itself may be an adventure.
-Taipei's taxi fares are very reasonable and are comparable to those in other major cities.
-It costs NT$60 for the first 1.3 km and NT$5 for each additional 300 meters.
+Taipei’s taxi fares are very reasonable and are comparable to those in other major cities.
 Most cab drivers do not speak English, so non-Chinese speakers should either know the way or have their destination written out in Chinese characters.
-The following numbers can be used to get a convenient Dial-a-Taxi:
+Need a taxi?
+Use this website to get one.

 Buying a Motorcycle or a Moped

 Travel between cities in Taiwan is best accomplished by either bus or train.
-Bus service has been reduced in recent years, so this option is not as easy to take advantage of as it once was.
-Tickets can be purchased up to four days in advance, though, and buses usually travel faster than trains.
-Long-distance bus service comes in two classes: the Chunghsing buses are cheaper but generally not as reliable nor as comfortable, and the Kuokuang buses are usually newer and have amenities such as toilets.
-Both types of buses offer air-conditioning year-round.
-"Wild-chicken" buses are semi-legal enterprises, and offer cheaper fares but have diminished service and sketchy safety records.
+Bus service can be sketchy but there’s plenty of up-to-date information online – click here.
+Tickets can be purchased in advance, though, and buses usually travel faster than trains.
+“Wild-chicken” buses are semi-legal enterprises, and offer cheaper fares but have diminished service and poor safety records.
 These operations do not work out of the usual bus terminals; if you are interested in taking a wild-chicken bus, ask around for directions to their stations.

 Taking the train in Taiwan is more expensive than taking the bus, but there are more routes and the service is quite reliable.
-For schedules, fares, and routes, contact one of the railway station information desks in the following cities:
+For schedules, fares, and routes, simply go online.